 The past 20 years have incurred profound increases in funding for the use of health management information systems and national demographic health surveys in the developing world.
 This has included collecting routine administrative and operational data from the health system and survey-based data collection on a more or less annual basis.
-The idea is that, if we provide donor, implementer, ministry and provider officials with actionable, timely and accurate data, we can improve program performance.
+The idea is, if we provide donor, implementer, ministry and provider officials with actionable, timely and accurate data, we can improve program performance.

 The report card isn’t great.
 While countries like Rwanda excel in this regard there is a sizable group of countries where the quality of this data is poor or it simply doesn’t exist.
 Many donors, recognizing the need to optimize coverage, quality, availability and access to health services, have turned to complementary health data.

 What is Complementary Health Data?

 Complementary health data, in this context, is data sourced from outside formal routine administrative and operational data collection efforts for the purposes of improving health service and policy decision-making.

 The Performance Monitoring and Accountability (PMA) 2020 is one of the best examples of complementary health data’s power.
 PMA 2020 uses rapid-turnaround surveys that monitor key indicators for family planning, water, sanitation and hygiene, and other health and development indicators—using cadres of trained volunteers and university students to collect the data.
 PMA 2020’s utility lays in its quick execution—tracking these indicators in real time allows for implementers to monitor trends and adjust interventions in line with the data.
 This is a large improvement over cumbersome national health surveys that are expensive to execute and are old before they’re even aggregated.